Depeche Mode

 Music For The Masses

-Used - LP - 1-25614
+Used - Vinyl - 1-25614

 1987 Original, Custom Inner Sleeve.
 This album is often cited as the band's breakthrough album and is widely considered as their best work.
 It was produced by Depeche Mode alongside David Bascombe and Daniel Miller.